brentlintner/linus/TRACKER.md

     DEBUG: Received **all parts** of src/cli.py (v2) (empty cli diff update)
     ```
    * Consider ensuring that we update the chat db or debug file mid-stream so that if it crashes, we have some data saved
-    ```
+   * Perhaps the system instructions and user turn flow help this...

 * Pre-OSS
+    * Use proper python __init__.py entry point for the package CLI?
     * Files in the conversation history get auto stripped out
     * Add a flag to explicitly disable or enable terminal log support
     * Fill in the other test shells